ccrawford/CC_G5_Slave/README.md

 --------------------------
 ```

 I do NOT solder to the Guition screen.
 I use header pins, especially for the 5V as I disconnect that when I need to program the RP2040.
+Note that at runtime no USB connection to the PC is needed if you supply power from the Guition screen.
+I've never tried, but I wouldn't connect to the PC and to the screen power at the same time.
+It should be ok, but I wouldn't risk it.

 ## Why This Exists

 The parallel displays I use don't have enough GPIO pins readily available to support the LED power button and the rotary encoder+pushbutton that the G5 has.
 So this was a quick and easy way to enable the controls using what I had on hand.
 Originally I had the RP2040 processing MobiFlight I/O, but that caused more problems with dropped messages and lag.

+## Parts list
+EC11 encoder with push button (2).
+I have a lot of different types in the parts drawer, but I generally like short-D shaft ones.
+Just search AliExpress for 'ec11' and you'll see tons of options.
+LED momentary NO push button (2).
+I use the black ones with a LED lighted ring around them.
+Search AliExpress for 1NO pushbutton LED and you'll find them in different colors and sizes.
+I use 12mm black w/ white LED.
+Rp2040 aka Raspberry Pi Pico.
+These things are like $1-2 on AliExpress. search 'rp2040'
+Wire.
+I use small guage silicon wire.

 ## Images